bit-broker/website/content/en/docs/_index.md

 BitBroker is also a great solution to bring together different data sources within an organization and to present them in a simple and modern API.

 Using very little effort, multiple, legacy data applications can be plugged into a BitBroker - enabling cross-siloed information sharing.
 Users can access this via a simple, RESTful API.
-You can plug the data into your favourite business applications or build an application from the range of sample applications you will find documented here.
+You can plug the data into your favorite business applications or build an application from the range of sample applications you will find documented here.

 ## Ready to get started?